As one of New Zealand’s most popular summer destinations, the breathtaking natural beauty and 144 islands makes for an idyllic aquatic playground.

 From the picturesque towns of Paihia, Russell and Kerikeri, you can access almost all the Bay has to offer.
-Whilst boating, fishing and swimming with dolphins are some of the favourite maritime activities, the Bay is also rich with history and stories to discover.
+Whilst boating, fishing and dolphin-watching are some of the favourite maritime activities, the Bay is also rich with history and stories to discover.
 Ipipiri (many places) is the original name of this area.
 Peowhairangi is an early transliteration of Bay of Islands

 - Te Ara Coast to Coast touring route (a Northland Journey) from Bay of Islands to Hokianga

 - Taking a dip in Ngawha Springs geothermal hot pools, only a few minutes off State Highway 12

 - Looking for musket ball holes left in Christ Church (Russell) from the 1845 Battle of Kororāreka

 - Kawiti Caves south of Kawakawa is home to thousands of luminous glow worms

 - The towns of the Bay of Islands have a fantastic range of restaurants, cafés and bars – many with ocean, bush or orchard views

 - There are dining options to suit all tastes, or dine with a difference on a dinner cruise